theima/ein/README.md

 ## State Router

-> **Note:** Right now the router have to manually hooked up using the temporary return values from createStates.
+> **Note:** Right now the router have to manually hooked up using the temporary return values from initiateRouter.
 > **Note:** There are some features missing in the router at the moment

 The state router is a way to define a number of states for the model.
 It simplifies moving between different model states, and can retrieve data needed to update the model for a new state and define rules for moving between states.
 The state router uses actions to move between different states.
 These can be used to update the model data needed for different states.